 I am a lecturer and design researcher.
-I am Course coordinator on MA Industrial Design at CSM and a Research Fellow in Critical Design in the Socially Responsive Design and Innovation Hub at Central Saint Martins.
+I am Course Leader on MA Industrial Design and a Research Fellow in Critical Design in the Socially Responsive Design and Innovation Hub.

 My commercial design practice was initially located in the industrial ceramics and pharmaceutical industries.

 I am a core member of staff within the Design Against Crime Research Centre at CSM and actively involved in a number of design led social innovation projects in research and consultancy contexts.